julai1433/kindleThis/README.md

 - Create a file called .env
 - Set the next variables:
-kindle_this_token= The token for your Telegram bot (provided by the BotFather) sender_email_addr= The email address you'll be sending the ebooks, in my case is "green.panda.3.1415@gmail.com" sender_email_pswd= The password for the email local_library_path= The absolut path to the Library directory, inn my case it is the project root + "/Library/"
+    kindle_this_token= The token for your Telegram bot (provided by the BotFather) sender_email_addr= The email address you'll be sending the ebooks, in my case is "green.panda.3.1415@gmail.com" sender_email_pswd= The password for the email
+    local_library_path= The absolut path to the Library directory, inn my case it is the project root + "/Library/"
+- Install decouple and unicode with pip; individually or running pip install -r requirements.txt.